inmanta/inmanta-core/docs/dashboard/dashboard.rst

 Let's go over what some of these buttons do:

-1. The inmanta "home" button: takes you back to this page.
+1. The "inmanta logo" button: takes you back to this page.
 2. List of created projects: Lists all existing projects.
    Clicking on the name of a project will take you to its page.
 3. Project delete button: